Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Reconstruction over the last millennium

 \subsection{Context for recent energy imbalance}

 We consider the recent energy imbalance and its trend in the context of pre-industrial, natural variability.
-The EEI over 20-yr periods over 850--1850 in our reconstruction ranges from $-0.36$ to $+0.27$ (Fig.~\ref{fig:timeseries_historical_eei}a).
-The distribution of this pre-industrial EEI provides context for the modern EEI, taken from CERES EBAF~\citep{Loeb2018}, the 2025 update to the IPCC AR6 report~\citep{Forster2025,Smith2025}, and \citet{Wu2025a}.
-In all datasets, the EEI over all 20-yr periods starting after 1970 exceeds any pre-industrial 20-yr-average EEI.
-Considering the 20th-century EEI from our reconstruction, this holds for all 20-yr periods starting after 1980.

-The EEI trend over 24-yr periods over 850--1850 in our reconstruction ranges from $-0.30$ to $+0.37$ W~m$^{-2}$~dec$^{-1}$ (Fig.~\ref{fig:timeseries_historical_eei}b).
-The trend over the 24-yr CERES period (2001--2024) as observed from satellites and constrained by OHC observations in CERES EBAF is $+0.45$ W~m$^{-2}$~dec$^{-1}$.
-Even a trend of $+0.25 $ W~m$^{-2}$~dec$^{-1}$, corresponding to the lower uncertainty bound of the CERES EBAF trend, is in the 97th percentile of pre-industrial variability.
+The EEI trend over 25-yr periods during 850--1850 in our reconstruction ranges from $-0.26$ to $+0.32\,\mathrm{W\,m^{-2}\,dec^{-1}}$ (Fig.~\ref{fig:timeseries_historical_eei}a).
+The distribution of these pre-industrial EEI trends provides context for the modern EEI trend.
+The trend over the 25-yr CERES satellite period (2001--2025) as provided in CERES EBAF data~\citep{Doelling2025,Loeb2018} is $+0.44\,\mathrm{W\,m^{-2}\,dec^{-1}}$, far exceeding pre-industrial values.
+Even a trend of $+0.24\,\mathrm{W\,m^{-2}\,dec^{-1}}$, corresponding to the lower uncertainty bound of the CERES EBAF trend, is in the 99th percentile of pre-industrial variability in our reconstruction.
+Last-millennium simulations have a slightly wider range of EEI variability, likely due to a stronger response to volcanic eruption.
+The CERES trend of $+0.44\,\mathrm{W\,m^{-2}\,dec^{-1}}$ is in the 97th percentile of pre-industrial variability from last-millennium simulations.

+EEI ranges from $-0.41$ to $+0.07\,\mathrm{W\,m^{-2}}$ over 20-yr periods during 850--1850 in our ensemble-mean reconstruction (Fig.~\ref{fig:timeseries_historical_eei}b).
+We compare this pre-industrial distribution to the modern EEI estimated from CERES EBAF satellite data, the IGCC heat inventory~\citep{Forster2025,Smith2025}, and the OHC reconstruction by \citet{Wu2025a}.
+In these three modern datasets, the EEI over all 20-yr periods starting after 1915 exceeds any pre-industrial 20-yr-average EEI, although the EEI around 1960 almost falls within the pre-industrial distribution.
+Considering not just the distribution of the ensemble mean but also all ensemble members, the maximum pre-industrial EEI is $+0.82\,\mathrm{W\,m^{-2}}$.
+With this more conservative threshold, the EEI for all 20-yr periods starting after 1990 is unprecedented in the pre-industrial period.

+While our reconstruction does not contain the anthropogenic forcing, we can add its estimate from IGCC to our reconstructed EEI.
+The sum then agrees well with the total EEI from \citet{Wu2025a} over 1880--1960, although there appears to be a 10-yr lag (Fig.~\ref{fig:timeseries_historical_eei}b).
+After 1960, the response in our reconstruction is likely underestimated (Fig.~\ref{fig:timeseries_historical_eei}c).